PACIFICA STATE BEACH PARKING PROGRAM

 - The Annual Parking Pass allows you to park in both the north and south Pacifica State Beach Parking Lots on Highway 1 and the Crespi Parking Lot located on the corner of Crespi Dr. and Highway 1 adjacent to the Pacifica Community Center.

 - Passes may be purchased at the Pacifica Parks, Beaches and Recreation Office, 1810 Francisco Blvd., or online at https://activenet003.active.com/pacifica/.
-Please bring the license plate number of the vehicle for which you wish to purchase the pass as well as the make and year.
-The cost is $50 for the Annual Parking Pass.
+Please bring the license plate number of the vehicle for which you wish to purchase the pass as well as the make and year. **On July 1, 2015, the Annual Parking Pass cost will be $67

 - A transaction fee set by the third party vendor will be charged for all online permit purchases.